VIJAYWHAT/vijaywhat.github.io/content/_index.md

 - rss
 - json
 ---

-Proven Software Platform Engineer with experience leveraging agile, DevOps, and CI/CD to manage large scale distributed platforms both on prem and in public cloud.
+Self Learning Software Engineer, passionate about technology and programming languages with a focus on C, Java and python specialized in R&D and POC.